OEKundakcioglu/PostDisasterSimulation/README.md

 This repository contains the code and main.java.data associated with the simulation model developed for the paper titled **Disaster Relief Inventory Simulation: Managing Resources in Humanitarian Camps**.

 ## 🚀 News
-- **2024-10-21:** The [abstract](https://submissions.mirasmart.com/InformsAnnual2024/Itinerary/PresentationDetail.aspx?evdid=2259) will be presented at the 2024 INFORMS Annual Conference.
+- **2024-10-21:** The [abstract](https://submissions.mirasmart.com/InformsAnnual2024/Itinerary/PresentationDetail.aspx?evdid=2259) of the talk that will be presented at the 2024 INFORMS Annual Conference.
 - **2024-09-20:** The paper has been accepted for presentation at the 2024 INFORMS Winter Simulation Conference.

 ## Overview